Gir National Park — location and key facts

 Gir National Park is the only place in the world where Asiatic lions survive in the wild.
 The forest ecosystem has been central to saving the Asiatic lion from the threshold of extinction to the current population of over 600.
 The landscape combines rolling hills, rivers originating from the Gir hills, deciduous forest, and open scrubland.

-Open Season: October 16 to June 15 — safari operations active
+• Open: October 16 to June 15 — safari operations active

-Asiatic Lion — Gir is the sole surviving habitat of the Asiatic lion in the wild.
-Over 600 individuals are distributed across the Gir landscape.
 Sambar, spotted deer (chital), nilgai, chinkara (Indian gazelle), and four-horned antelope are present throughout the park.
-Over 300 bird species have been recorded including the endangered Indian vulture, Bonelli's eagle, and a diverse assemblage of waterbirds.
+Over 300 bird species have been recorded, including the endangered Indian vulture, Bonelli's eagle, and a diverse assemblage of waterbirds.

 Gir does not operate a numbered zone system.
 Safari gypsies travel on designated wilderness tracks within the national park from the Sasan-Gir reception center.
 All safaris depart from and return to the Sasan-Gir reception center — the safari vehicle follows a prescribed route and time limit within the forest.